pyhernvann/EcoDiet/README.md

 #### For MacOS and Linux users (longer procedure)

 * You need to first download JAGS source code from [here](https://sourceforge.net/projects/mcmc-jags/).
 The file you will get should look like this: `JAGS-4.3.0.tar.gz`.
-(The version number will change with time.)
+(The version number may be different.)

 * You will then need to uncompress the file with this bash command on the terminal:
 ```